One can never have too many motorcycles … or guns. Below is my two wheeled menagerie to-date.

 I bought this little rascal just for fun.
 I thought it would come in handy for my other hobby of surveying cemeteries for genealogy research at FindAGrave.
 NOT!
 The seat and suspension was so uncomfortable that no amount of money could have fixed the ride.
 It was easy on fuel, I’ll give it that.
 It was a gas to ride down a bumpy country dirt road standing on the pegs.
 I wish I could have kept it too but, finances being what they are, I traded it and the golf cart for a Kawasaki Mule UTV.
 Told ya, I like Kawasaki’s!

 2012 Triumph Bonneville SE

 Pretty to look at, a torture to ride.
-I know, I know, I sold my beloved “Vee” for this English piece of crap.
+I know, I know, I sold my first beloved “Vee” for this English thing.
 The suspension was a nightmare.
 I only kept it for a few weeks, then it was outta here …

 2012 Suzuki V-Strom DL650